MeCJay12/facileManager-docker/README.md

 	--name fmDNS \
 	-p 53:53 \
 	-p 53:53/udp \
-	-p 80:80 \					# Client uses http for update
+	-p 80:80 \					# Server connects to with http for config updates.
-	-h fmDNS.exmaple.com \				# Optional but sets the client name in fM server on install -e FACILE_MANAGER_HOST=FM./ \
+	-h fmDNS.exmaple.com \				# Optional, sets the client name in fM server on install.
+	-v /DataDir:/etc/bind/ \			# Optional, caches bind configs so client can start if FM is unreachable.
+	-e FACILE_MANAGER_HOST=FM./ \
 	-e FACILE_CLIENT_SERIAL_NUMBER=999999999 \
-	-e TZ="America/New_York" \
+	-e TZ="America/New_York" \			# Optional, sets timezone for easier to read log timestamps. mecjay12/fmdns \
-	mecjay12/fmdns \
 	apache						# Optional, Docker logs will show Apache logs instead of Bind logs.
 ```

 ## Notes

+* Noticed a behavior in the client on 6.0.3 and 6.0.6 where changes are not accepted from the server unless `php /usr/local/facileManager/fmDNS/client.php buildconf` is issued manually once.
 * fMDNS client logs will show bind logs by default.
 To show all DNS requests in these logs add `querylog = yes` to Config -> Options in fM server.
 * In some situations, reverse proxies can prevent the server from upgrading or recognizing a rebooting/reinstalling client.
-The fix is to add a macvlan/ipvlan network and IP to your fM server container to connect to directly.
+The workaround is to bypass the proxy for the clients and upgrades.
+You can use macvlan, ipvlan, or simply an additional port.
 Ex.:
 ```
 docker network create \
 	-d macvlan \